galElmalah/personal-blog/content/posts/learn-by-doing/introduction/index.md

 By following along with this series, you'll have the opportunity to gain a deeper understanding of various topics, apply what you've learned in a practical setting, and achieve your goals.
 So let's get started and learn by doing!

----

-**P.s** The first topic is going to be Dynamic Programming so stay tuned!
+> The first topic is going to be Dynamic Programming so stay tuned!